-Note how we used unwanted mouse clicks so that a mouse click is recorded before the random letters also.
-You can also experiment entering the password in the reverse order, infact any order.
+Note that we used unwanted mouse clicks so that a mouse click is recorded before the random letters.
+You can also experiment with entering the password in the reverse order, in fact, any order.

-This method can be used for entering the username too, since most banks have account numbers as username.
-If you are suffering from some keylogger phobia, use this technique while typing the url too.
+This method can be used for entering the username, too, since most banks have account numbers as the username.
+If you are suffering from some keylogger phobia, use this technique while typing the URL also.

 Hardware key loggers are easy to find.
-They are devices which is attached in between keyboard and cpu junction.
-If you are really suspicious about them just check the back side of cpu and find if something is fishy.
+They are devices that are attached in between the keyboard and CPU junction.
+If you are suspicious about them, check the CPU’s or Cabinet’s backside and notice if something is fishy.
 The images will give you a better idea.

-Feeling secure?
-Well, this sort of stuff may not work against the really smart keyloggers.
-Yeah, the one’s that also take a screenshot when a keystroke or mouse event is detected.
+Is it feeling secure?
+Well, this sort of stuff may not work against the smart keyloggers.
+Yeah, the ones that also take a screenshot when a keystroke or mouse event is detected.

-There’s is a solution for that too, but it is cumbersome.
+There’s a solution for that too, but it is cumbersome.
 Take a Live CD of any of the Linux distributions.
 Insert and use ( and hope Linux will detect the hardware so you can start surfing; I have read Ubuntu Linux is good.).
-Even if you can successfully access from the Live CD, don’t forget to use the above tips to workaround the hardware keylogger.
+Even if you can successfully access the Live CD, don’t forget to use the above tips to work around the hardware keylogger.

-Again as I mentioned in the beginning, always try to avoid dealing with confidential data from Public Computers.
+Again as I mentioned initially, always try to avoid dealing with confidential data from Public Computers.
 What are the precautions you take?
 Do you know a better technique?
-Feel free to comment….
+Feel free to comment.